Jorricks/Caching-LFTJ/README.md

 Our implementation is such that the simulations are all in main memory, where we create a "cache" which marks which information would be cached by a real caching implementation.
 The implementation furthermore counts the amount of times a specific data item is already in cache and the amount of time it is not.
-With this information we tried to verify the results which were reported in [sdsds2]
+With this information we tried to verify the results which were reported in [2]

-sdasdsadasd
 ## Credits
-This implementation was part of an assignment for 2IMW20 - Database technology at the Technical University of Technology Eindhoven.
+The implementation was created by Lisette Sanchez, Brent van Striem and Jorrick Sleijster as part of an assignment for 2IMW20 - Database technology at the Technical University of Technology Eindhoven.

 ## Reference